This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 I did a leg-by-leg comparison with 3 of the body lotions for dry skin pictured here from beauty experts’ recommendations:

 I placed one product on one leg and another product on the other leg.

-Then I waited the entire day, making mental notes of how each one was doing and if one body lotion was better than the other on my dry legs.
+Then I waited the entire day, making mental notes of how each one was doing and if one body lotion seemed better than the other on my dry legs.

-Since I couldn’t find Keri Long Lasting Hand Cream, I grabbed what I thought sounded like the next best thing: Keri Renewal Serum for Dry Skin.
+Since I couldn’t find Keri Advanced Extra Dry Skin Lotion, I grabbed what I thought sounded like the next best thing: Keri Intense Hydration Lotion.

-#2 – Dove Cream Oil Intensive Body Lotion (extra dry skin formulation)
+#2 – Dove Cream Oil Body Lotion (extra dry skin formulation)

 This moisturizer for dry skin smells really good — so I liked it right away for that reason alone.

 But the best part came after applying it to one leg.

 This body lotion truly made my leg feel silky smooth — and no greasy hands!